Introduction to Core ML conversion tool

 Save this to a .py

-file and run it with:
+file and run it:

 This part can take some times (several minutes), depending on your computer.
 Grab a coffee or a cup of tea and chill 💅